HaoNLe/FashionWebapp/IntroTodeepLearning.md

 # Introduction to Deep Learning
 Deep learning is a deep topic (pun intended).
 It also happens to have a large vocabulary so don't fret if you feel overwhelmed: keep calm and ask google.
 There are links provided throughout this document as a resource for you to read into the topics (it's recommended to at least skim some but not necessary).
 Let's dive in.

+Note: we won't be covering layers here since we'll be covering those in later docs.

 ## Table of Contents
 * Overview